Physics Second Cycle

 Master of Science in Physics, abbreviation: M.Sc.Phys.

-In the program one can choose between seven degree tracks: Condensed matter physics, Physics of elementary particles and nuclei, Technical physics and photonics, Computational physics, Mathematical physics, Biophysics, Astronomy.
+In the program one can choose between seven degree tracks: Condensed matter physics, Physics of elementary particles and nuclei, Technical physics and photonics, Computational physics, Mathematical physics, Biophysics, Astronomy and Meteorology.

 2 years (4 semesters), total 120 ECTS credit points.